 Do speakers have to pay for a ticket?

 With around 400 speakers and trainers each year, we do ask speakers to purchase a ticket.
 However, registration scholarships are available for those who need assistance so that cost doesn’t keep important voices from being heard.

 Where can I see the agenda?

 We’ve posted an overview schedule of each day to give you an idea of the flow of the conference.
-The complete agenda will be released around June 1 and will be found here and in our conference app, which will be available for download closer to the event.
+The complete schedule will be released in early May.

 Will there be any pre-convention content this year?

 Most years, our partners offer pre-convention events on various topics, usually on the Wednesday before Netroots Nation kicks off.
 We announce any pre-conference events or other programming outside of the main convention dates as soon as we know about them so that you can make plans to attend.

 This all seems like a lot of work, can I help?

 Absolutely!
 This convention wouldn’t happen without all of our great volunteers.
 Volunteering is also a great way to meet other attendees (and have a ton of fun!).
 If you are interested in volunteering, sign up here.